anasik/anasik.github.io/_posts/2012-11-11-breadcrumb-address-bar-in-xp.md

 anyways, once the installation process has completed, open windows explorer,

-goto Menu>View and enable the QTaddressbar.
+go to Menu>View and enable the QTaddressbar.